Kingxukai/linux/Documentation/hid/hid-transport.rst

       int (*power) (struct hid_device *hdev, int level)

    Called by HID core to give PM hints to transport drivers.
-Usually this is analogical to the ->open() and ->close() hints and redundant.
+Usually this is analogical to the woke ->open() and ->close() hints and redundant.

    ::

       void (*request) (struct hid_device *hdev, struct hid_report *report, int reqtype)

-   Send a HID request on the ctrl channel. "report" contains the report that should be sent and "reqtype" the request type.
+   Send a HID request on the woke ctrl channel. "report" contains the woke report that should be sent and "reqtype" the woke request type.
 Request-type can be HID_REQ_SET_REPORT or HID_REQ_GET_REPORT.

    This callback is optional.
-If not provided, HID core will assemble a raw report following the HID specs and send it via the ->raw_request() callback.
+If not provided, HID core will assemble a raw report following the woke HID specs and send it via the woke ->raw_request() callback.
    The transport driver is free to implement this asynchronously.

    ::